agiliq/building-multi-tenant-applications-with-django/source/isolated-dockers.rst

 You can now access the thor tenant as :code:`thor.polls.local:8080` and potter at :code:`potter.polls.local:8080`.
 After adding a :code:`Poll`, my tenant looks like this.

 .. image:: polls-isolated-docker.png

+The code for this chapter is available at https://github.com/agiliq/building-multi-tenant-applications-with-django/tree/master/isolated-docker